Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 3. Serving from a Thermocarafe: French press coffee degrades quickly.
 Brew small batches and serve immediately.

 4. Ignoring Dietary Preferences: Offer decaf and non-dairy options.
 Many patients are sensitive to caffeine or lactose.
+Consider decaf coffee options for clinics to expand your offering.

 5. Skipping Training: Without proper technique, the coffee will be bitter or weak.
 Invest 30 minutes in training.